StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The StatisticalRethinking.jl v3 `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
 These functions are used in the Pluto notebooks in `projects`.

-Thus, to work through the StatisticalRethinking book using Julia and Stan, download `project` [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and open one of the chapter Pluto notebooks.
+To work through the StatisticalRethinking book using Julia and Stan, download `project` [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and open one of the chapter Pluto notebooks.

-Or, to work through the StatisticalRethinking book using Julia and Turing, download `project` [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) and open a Pluto notebook.
+To work through the StatisticalRethinking book using Julia and Turing, download `project` [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) and open a Pluto notebook.

 Time permitting I would love to see a StatisticalRethinkingDhmc.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!